jhoanTrujillo/pp2_cluck_clicker/README.md

 ### User Testing

 The project was shared with a wide array of game enthusiast and casual players.
+The feedback was used to improve on the design as I worked on the different versions of the game.
+From

 ## 7. Deployment

-The project was developed using VS Code and committed on a regular basis to GitHub.

-### Deploying on GitHub Pages
+### Deployed on GitHub Pages

 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: